MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 Having a plan of action can help you get the most out of your trial subscription.
 For Azure AI Search, most newer customers and developers are exploring RAG patterns.

-To evaluate Azure for RAG scenarios, you should have three or five Azure resources for:
+To evaluate Azure for [RAG scenarios](retrieval-augmented-generation-overview.md), you should have three or five Azure resources for:

 - Storing data
 - Embedding and chat models
-- Applied AI services, like Azure AI Vision or Document Intelligence
+- Applied AI services to try out AI-generated content during indexing (optional)
-- Providing relevant grounding data (Azure AI Search)
+- Information retrieval (**Azure AI Search**)
 - Apps (optional)

 Most of our quickstarts and tutorials use Azure Storage, so we recommend creating an Azure Storage account for getting started.